-The Sencrop weather stations use technology from a company called SigFox to transmit their data.
 The information collected by the sensors is sent via radio waves using the antenna on the station’s electronic box.
-The antennae of the SigFox network receive the signals.
-The encrypted data are then transferred to SigFox’s servers and stored in their internal storage space.
-The Sencrop servers recover these data, decrypt them and make them easy to access via the application, which searches for the information the user needs (history, cumulative data etc.) in the Sencrop database.
+The antennae of the Sigfox network receive the signals.
+The encrypted data are then transferred to Sigfox’s servers and stored in their internal storage space.
+The Sencrop servers recover these data, decrypt them, and make them easy to access via the application, which searches for the information the user needs (history, cumulative data etc.) in the Sencrop database.